 Kosovo was incorporated into Serbia in 1913 and became a part of Yugoslavia between the world wars.
-In April 1941, Germany’s twelve-day campaign against the South Slavic state led to its partition between the Axis powers and their allies.
+In April 1941, Germany’s twelve-day campaign against Yugoslavia led to its partition between the Axis powers and their allies.
 Most of Kosovo, including the cities of Prishtina and Prizren, was attached to Italy’s Albanian protectorate.
 Other parts of the province, including the city of Mitrovica, went to the German Military Administration of Serbia.
 When Italy withdrew from the war in September 1943, Germany extended its occupation to Kosovo and Albania.
 When Germany retreated from the Balkans in 1944, Kosovo remained a part of Yugoslavia.
-The “Republic of Kosovo” was first proclaimed in 1992 and declared independence in 2008.
+The “Republic of Kosovo” was first proclaimed in 1992 and it declared independence in 2008.
 As of July 2014, it has received diplomatic recognition by a majority of the United Nations member states and by most European Union member states.

 EHRI Research (Summary)

 While a number of archives and institutions in Kosovo are likely to be relevant for Holocaust research, EHRI has yet to determine the exact nature and importance of their holdings.
 In the EHRI Portal, Kosovo is covered by several archival institutions, including USHMM, Yad Vashem and the Arolsen Archives.